 If the WSDL operation used to send and/or receive a message in an invoke activity is defined as a message containing exactly one part which itself is defined using an element then a BPEL variable of the same element type as used to define the part MAY be submitted directly to the invoke activity.
 The result of submitting a BPEL variable in the previously defined circumstance MUST be the equivalent of declaring an anonymous temporary WSDL message variable based on the associated WSDL message type.
-In the case of an inputVariable the value of the submitted BPEL variable will be used to set the value of the part in the anonymous temporary WSDL message variable.
-In the case of an outputVariable the value of the received part in the temporary WSDL message variable will be used to set the value of the submitted BPEL variable.
+In the case of an inputVariable the value of the submitted BPEL variable will be used to set the value of the received part in the temporary WSDL message variable will be used to set the value of the submitted BPEL variable.